Food poisoning is characterised by symptoms that usually include abdominal cramps, nausea, vomiting, diarrhoea.

-While most types of food poisoning will clear up without treatment within a few days, it is important to seek medical help in the following cases:
+While most types of food poisoning will clear up within a few days without treatment, it’s important to seek medical help in the following cases:

-· If it is a pregnant woman, an infant or elderly person
+• If it’s a pregnant woman, an infant or elderly person

 In cases of ingestion of certain chemicals, medical staff will attempt to remove the toxin from the intestinal tract, either by means of gastric lavage (stomach pump), medication to induce vomiting or laxatives to induce diarrhoea.